 Step 7: Repeat if Necessary

-If you are unsure of your initial findings or need to confirm the pulse rate, repeat the process on the opposite arm or at the same site.
+If you are unsure of your initial findings or need to confirm the pulse rate, repeat the process on the opposite upper arm or at the same site.

-Why the Brachial Pulse?
+Why is the Brachial Pulse checked in infants?

 Accessibility